This degree lets you undertake your first two years of study at the University of Newcastle before transferring to, and graduating from, UNSW.

 - Pass any failed courses in later semesters at the University of Newcastle prior to admission at UNSW

 The calculation of the WAM for entry admission into the UNSW will be based on all courses for which a grade has been awarded within the Mining Transfer Program.
+Admission is also dependent on availability of places in that term.

 If you’ve successfully completed the two-year Mining Transfer Program at the University of Newcastle and met the above criteria, you’re eligible for Advanced Standing of up to a maximum of the first two stages in the Mining Engineering Program at UNSW.
 This requires you to complete at least the final two stages of the program at UNSW.